marcogrimaldi29/marcogrimaldi29.github.io/index.md

 #### [📰 All Posts](/posts/)
 Posts organized by Year
 #### [📲 Contact](/contact/)
-Contact Channels to keep in touch
+Contact channels to keep in touch
 #### [🖼️ Collections](/collections/)
 Posts organized by Collection
 #### [📃 CV](/cv/)